Skip to content

 Who licenses security companies in Missouri?+

 Missouri does not license security companies at the state level.
-Regulation runs through city Boards of Police Commissioners — Missouri has no statewide security regulator, so there is no single statewide registry — companies are authorized locally and armed personnel are state-regulated.
+Regulation runs through city Boards of Police Commissioners — Missouri has no statewide security regulator, so there is no single statewide registry — companies are authorized locally and only armed personnel are state-regulated.

 How do I verify a security company's license in Missouri?+